 25. Finally, in addition to RPSP support, the GCF also supports adaptation planning through projects.
-Thirty-one per cent (33 out of 107) of current adaptation projects also have a focus on supporting the country in integrating climate change in local or national planning and 53 per cent (57 out of 107) of the projects have a component to improve countries' or regions' access to climate information (see Figure IV-11).
+Some 31 per cent (33 out of 107) of current adaptation projects also have a focus on supporting the country to integrate climate change into local or national planning, and 53 per cent (57 out of 107) of the projects have a component to improve countries' or regions' access to climate information (see Figure IV-11).